alisharifofficial/DataScrambling-Encryption-and-Decryption-v1.0.0/README.md

 Personal Data Scrambler + Encryption and Decryption
-A Python tool with a graphical user interface to scramble sensitive data in CSV and Excel files.
+A Python tool with a graphical user interface to scramble data in CSV and Excel files.

 License
 This project is licensed under the MIT License - see the LICENSE file for details.